Atlantic storm Lee makes landfall in Canada with winds of 70 miles per hour, 1 man killed in Maine

-BAR HARBOR, Maine (AP) — Storm Lee made landfall late Saturday afternoon in Nova Scotia, Canada, at near-hurricane strength, but not before it brought high winds, rough surf and torrential rains to a large swath of New England and Maritime Canada, toppling trees, swamping coastlines, cutting power to tens of thousands and claiming one life.
+BAR HARBOR, Maine (AP) — Atlantic storm Lee made landfall at near-hurricane strength Saturday in Nova Scotia, Canada, after bringing destructive winds, rough surf and torrential rains to a large swath of New England and Maritime Canada that toppled trees, swamped coastlines and cut power to tens of thousands.
+One person was killed in Maine when a tree limb fell on his vehicle.

 With sustained winds of 70 mph (110 kph), the center of the post-tropical cyclone came ashore about 135 miles (215 kilometers) west of Halifax, the capital of Nova Scotia, according to the U.S. National Hurricane Center.
-That’s about 50 miles (80 kilometers) southeast of Eastport, Maine, U.S. weather officials said.
+That’s about 50 miles (80 kilometers) southeast of Eastport, Maine.

-The storm was expected to weaken as it moves into New Brunswick and the Gulf of St. Lawrence, forecasters said.
+The storm was expected to weaken as it moved into New Brunswick and the Gulf of St. Lawrence.

-Authorities said the Maine Department and Environmental Protection and the Coast Guard were working to offload 1,800 gallons of diesel fuel to prevent it from spilling into the ocean.

-Lee flooded coastal roads and boats in Nova Scotia, knocked down power lines and trees, and took ferries out of service as it fanned anxiety in a region still reeling from wildfires and severe flooding this summer.
-Nova Scotia's largest airport, Halifax Stanfield International, had no incoming or outgoing flights scheduled Saturday.
+Lee flooded coastal roads in Nova Scotia and took ferries out of service as it fanned anxiety in a region still reeling from wildfires and severe flooding this summer.
+The province's largest airport, Halifax Stanfield International, cancelled all flights.

 “People are exhausted. ...
-It’s so much in such a small time period,” said Pam Lovelace, a councilor in Halifax, the capital.
-“From a mental health perspective, we’re asking people to check in on their neighbors.”
+It’s so much in such a small time period,” said Pam Lovelace, a councilor in Halifax.

-A tropical storm warning was in effect for much of New Brunswick and all of Nova Scotia and Prince Edward Island, along with a hurricane watch for parts of New Brunswick and Nova Scotia.

 The storm was so big that it caused power outages several hundred miles from its center.
 At midday Saturday, 11% of electricity customers in Maine lacked power, along with 27% of Nova Scotia, 8% of New Brunswick and 3% of Prince Edward Island.

-Storm surge of 1 to 3 feet was predicted for the Maine coast, and the U.S. hurricane center warned it would be accompanied by large and destructive waves.
-The storm could drop as much as 4 inches of rain on parts of Maine, Massachusetts, Nova Scotia and New Brunswick through Saturday night, with the potential for local flooding, forecasters said.
+Storm surge of up to 3 feet (0.91 meters) was expected along coastal areas, accompanied by large and destructive waves, the hurricane center said.
+Lee could drop as much as 4 inches of rain on parts of Maine, Massachusetts, Nova Scotia and New Brunswick through Saturday night, with the potential for local flooding.

 A 51-year-old motorist in Searsport, Maine, died after a large tree limb fell on his vehicle Saturday on U.S. Highway 1 during a period of high winds, the first fatality attributed to the storm.

 The tree limb brought down live power lines, and utility workers had to cut power before the man could be removed, said Police Chief Brian Lunt.
-The man died later at a hospital, Lunt said.
-The man’s identity hasn’t been released.
+The unidentified man died later at a hospital, Lunt said.

 The storm skirted some of the most waterlogged areas of Massachusetts that experienced severe flash flooding days earlier, when fast water washed out roads, caused sinkholes, damaged homes and flooded vehicles.